spirobel/monerochan-merchant-rpc/README.md

 ### What the docs look like:
 The page you can access now in your browser at [http://localhost:3001/api-docs/](http://localhost:3001/api-docs/) looks like this:
 ![image of what the docs look like](docs.png)

+### Troubleshooting
+You wont be able to make invoices while the wallet is not fully synced.
+Use the status endpoint to verify that the wallet is synced first.
+After that You can use the makeinvoice endpoint.